 If you’re working in a large team, you may report to a Security Software Architect.

 Security Software Developer Careers

 Security Software Developer Career Paths

 Security Software Developers generally get their start as normal Software Developers before applying for this mid-level position.
-After you’ve gained some headway as a Security Developer, you have the option to move up the ladder to become a:
+After you’ve gained some experience as a Security Developer, you might move up the ladder to become a:

 - Security Software Architect

 The term “Security Software Developer” is one of a few related job titles on the market.
 Equivalent positions include:

 - Security Developer

 Security Software Developer Salaries

 According to Payscale, the median salary for a Software Developer is $69,908 (2019 figures).
 Overall, you can expect to take home a total pay of $47,657 – $106,831.
 This includes your base annual salary, bonuses, profit sharing, tips, commissions, overtime pay and other forms of cash earnings, as applicable.